 The Fillmore County Journal is a family-owned weekly newspaper located in Preston, Minn. — the county seat of Fillmore County.

-Audited by the Circulation Verification Council, the Fillmore County Journal distributes 17,500 copies of the weekly newspaper in Canton, Caledonia, Chatfield, Dorchester, Eitzen, Fountain, Grand Meadow, Harmony, Houston, Lanesboro, LeRoy, Mabel, Ostrander, Peterson, Preston, Rushford, Rushford Village, Spring Grove, Spring Valley, Whalan, and Wykoff.
+Audited by the Circulation Verification Council, the Fillmore County Journal distributes 18,500 copies of the weekly newspaper in Brownsville, Canton, Caledonia, Chatfield, Decorah, Dorchester, Eitzen, Fountain, Grand Meadow, Harmony, Hokah, Houston, La Crescent, Lanesboro, LeRoy, Mabel, New Albin, Ostrander, Peterson, Preston, Rushford, Rushford Village, Spring Grove, Spring Valley, Whalan, and Wykoff.

-With the news coverage of 17 city councils, 10 school districts, and Fillmore County government, the reporters of this newspaper are constantly busy with meetings nearly every night of the week.
-And, occasionally, the news staff gets involved in covering a hot issue in one of the townships of Amherst, Arendahl, Beaver, Bloomfield, Bristol, Canton, Carimona, Carrolton, Chatfield, Fillmore, Forestville, Fountain, Harmony, Holt, Houston, Jordan, Money Creek, Newburg, Norway, Pilot Mound, Preble, Preston, Spring Valley, Sumner, York, Wilmington, and Yucatan.
+With the news coverage of 20 city councils, 10 school districts, and Fillmore County and Houston County governments, the reporters of this newspaper are constantly busy with meetings nearly every night of the week.
+And, occasionally, the news staff gets involved in covering a hot issue in one of the townships of Amherst, Arendahl, Beaver, Black Hammer, Bloomfield, Bristol, Canton, Carimona, Carrolton, Chatfield, Fillmore, Forestville, Fountain, Harmony, Holt, Houston, Jordan, Money Creek, Newburg, Norway, Pilot Mound, Preble, Preston, Spring Valley, Sumner, York, Wilmington, and Yucatan.

 In addition to government news coverage, the Fillmore County Journal publishes obituaries for the locals of our region.

 We also publish the most lively commentary pages in our region, full of local opinions about issues important to our readers.
 These commentaries also prompt online comments, which adds to the flavor of these local opinions.
 We have a very passionate and engaged audience.

 Our sports coverage is outstanding!
 No joke!
 We cover the Chatfield Gophers, Houston Hurricanes, Fillmore Central Falcons, Mabel-Canton Cougars, Lanesboro Burros, Rushford-Peterson Trojans, and Kingsland Knights, Grand Meadow Larks, LeRoy-Ostrander Cardinals, Spring Grove Lions, and Caledonia Warriors — and we are proud of our sports coverage every single week.

 And, then there is our Social Scenes section dedicated to announcements for births, engagements, weddings, anniversaries, retirements, and military service.

 Aside from the obituaries, the next most-read feature in the Fillmore County Journal is the police and court reports.

 Along with all of this great news coverage that makes this weekly publication an official legal newspaper of record for Fillmore County and Houston County, the news staff provides heartfelt human interest stories that help readers better understand the perspectives of others.